Online Obituaries

 Personality traits

-Hobbies and achievements of note
+Hobbies and achievements of note.

+They say a funeral is for the living, and the same could be said of obituaries.
 A good obituary does more than inform.
-It memorialises and pays tribute to the deceased, their contributions, hobbies, and life.
+It memorialises and pays tribute to the deceased person, their contributions, hobbies, and life.

 Major life events